-Also, our forgiveness does not mean that they are off the hook with YHWH (God) who will reckon with them in His own timing.
+Also, our forgiveness does not mean that they are off the hook with our Creator who will reckon with them in His own timing.

 Quite often, patients who have blocks in their healing process have forgiveness issues stemming from their childhood or from their marriages.
 Sometimes we even have difficulty forgiving ourselves for our poor decisions.
 Counseling is usually needed to identify these issues and then to forgive ourselves and our parents, relatives, spouse, and others for their past transgressions - intentional and unintentional.
 Our past should not have a hold on our health now and in the future.